Caps#

 user_data – private data

-- fixate() Caps #
+- fixate() Caps#

 Modifies the given

-into a representation with only fixed values.
-First the caps will be truncated and then the first structure will be fixated withfixate()
+capsinto a representation with only fixed values.
+First the caps will be truncated and then the first structure will be fixated withfixate().This function takes ownership of

-afterwards unless you keep an additional reference to it with gst_caps_ref().Note that it is not guaranteed that the returned caps have exactly one structure.
+capsand will callcaps_make_writable()on it so you must not usecapsafterwards unless you keep an additional reference to it with gst_caps_ref().Note that it is not guaranteed that the returned caps have exactly one structure.
 If

-are empty caps then the returned caps will be the empty too and contain no structure at all.Calling this function with ANY caps is not allowed.
+capsare empty caps then the returned caps will be the empty too and contain no structure at all.Calling this function with ANY caps is not allowed.

-- foreach(func: Callable[[CapsFeatures, Structure, Any], bool], user_data: Any = None) bool #
+- foreach(func: Callable[[CapsFeatures, Structure, Any], bool], user_data: Any = None) bool#

 Calls the provided function once for each structure and caps feature in the